Leica SL2-S Review

 Image Quality

-It was almost as if the Zf had more megapixels and screen-size images would appear ever so slightly more mushy.
+It was almost as if the Zf had more megapixels, and screen-size images would appear ever so slightly more mushy.
 I did not dislike the Zf files but merely wanted to mention what I found different.
-This may be caused by the low pass filter in the Zf.
+This may be caused by the low-pass filter in the Zf.

 I struggled with this for a few days until I found an SL2-S-specific black and white preset from Matt Osborne, aka Mr. Leica.
-Initially, I did not favor his style in the preset (high-contrast grungy) but it was an excellent starting point for creating my own presets which lean more toward low-contrast results with reduced sharpness.
+Initially, I did not favor his style in the preset (high-contrast grungy), but it was an excellent starting point for creating my own presets, which lean more toward low-contrast results with reduced sharpness.

-Please make sure to click on the sample images to view sizes up to 2500 pixels depending on your monitor size or pinch zoom if on your mobile phone.
+Please click on the sample images to view them in sizes up to 2500 pixels, depending on your monitor size, or pinch-zoom if you use a mobile phone.

 Lens Selection